Screening, Diagnosis and Treatment Options

 Before undergoing any of these tests, talk to your doctor about the medications you're on.
 Make sure you aren't taking anything that could affect the test results.

 If your tests are clear, continue your efforts to prevent lung cancer and stay healthy.
 If your tests show cancer, your physician will then determine what stage you are in and suggest a course of treatment.
-The stages are generally these.
+The stages are generally categorized as follows:

 - Stage I: The cancer is present in the lungs but has not spread to the lymph nodes.